brittanyrw/emojibops/README.md

 Below are some additional guidelines to follow when contributing to this project.

-### Avaliable Contributions
+### Available Contributions

 The current contributions that can be made to this project are the following.
-Click on the label links below to see what Issues are avaliable for each type of contribution:
+Click on the label links below to see what Issues are available for each type of contribution:

 * Add a new feature ([view Issues here](https://github.com/brittanyrw/emojibops/labels/new%20feature))
 * Update an existing feature, website styling, accessibility or structure ([view Issues here](https://github.com/brittanyrw/emojibops/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement))